How To Start a Sanitizing & Disinfecting Business

 Distilled Water: You can use this after applying your disinfectant because it can rinse away any residues left without affecting the disinfection process.

-Germinator franchisees carry distilled water to dilute their Genesis HOCl solution into a sanitizer to touch up areas, while not having to worry about it leaving any harmful residues either.
+Germinator franchisees carry distilled water to dilute their Genesis HOCl solution into a sanitizer to touch up areas while not worrying about it leaving any harmful residues.

 Microfiber Wipes: This is an essential item for your inventory.
 Your disinfectant does most of the heavy lifting to kill germs, but a microfiber wipe can remove what little numbers of them are left off a surface.
 Once you wipe away the germs and bacteria from a surface, simply sanitize and rinse your cloth to eliminate any cross-contamination.

 Measuring Cup: Unless you were an extremely precise bartender in your past life, then you should consider adding a measuring cup into your mix of tools required.

 This will allow you to dilute your disinfectant into a sanitizer accurately.
 For example, suppose your HOCl solution is concentrated enough to disinfect at 500 parts per million (PPM).
 In that case, you can cut it down to 200 PPM and make it an all-purpose sanitizer that's safe to use on food contact surfaces and even electronic equipment.

 ATP Monitor: ATP (adenosine triphosphate) testing has become a valuable tool for monitoring the cleanliness of your environment, and our franchisees use this technology before and after service.
 What is ATP?